All Episodes

 And what would you do, David Schoen?

-Of course, with or without a lawsuit.
+Of course, with or without a lawsuit, they lied.

-They were wrong and they lied.
+They were wrong, and they lied.

-And this comes on the heels of the Buzzfeed scandal, which still hasn't been fully corrected.
+And this comes on the heels of the BuzzFeed scandal, which still hasn't been fully corrected.

 It's outrageous.

-But uh all right, thank you both.
+But all right, thank you both when we come back.

-The president has offered the Democrats everything they say they wanted on immigration, but they still won't give.
+All right, the president has offered the Democrats everything they say they wanted on immigration, but they still won't give.

-And the media so wrong so often will they ever gain back the trust of the American people?
+And the media, so wrong so often, will they ever gain back the trust of the American people?

 I think it's impossible.

-Then our news roundup, the other news of the day coming up at the top of the hour, and your calls as we continue this edition of the Sean Hannity Show.
+We'll get Geraldo's action, Jonathan Gillum's action as we continue, and our news roundup, the other news of the day coming up at the top of the hour, and your calls as we continue this edition of the Sean Hannity Show.

-We've met every time we the last time we met, it was a photo up for the president to leave the room.
+The last time we met, it was a photo op for the president to leave the room.

 That would be valuable.

-I mean it's the president of the United States.
+I mean, it's the president of the United States.

 You give me an opportunity to say this.